 How I started

-I met my teacher through a friend when I was studying to become a psychologist, and realized that the inner process offered by yoga was completely complementary to the theoretical knowledge offered by my university course.
+I met my teacher, Ganga Hoogendoorn, through a friend when I was studying to become a psychologist.
+I realized that the inner process offered by yoga was completely complementary to the theoretical knowledge offered by my university course.
 In Amsterdam I received and later gave lessons in the Sai Mithra Yoga Centre.
 Nowhere else – not even in India – have I found a teaching style which is so well-balanced and appropriate in today’s hectic society.
 The sessions provide a unique combination of hatha yoga asanas (body positions), awareness of energy flows, meditation, enhanced consciousness and relaxation.

 Experiences manifest themselves in your body, self-image, relationships and behavior.
 Transformation refers in the main to the transition from fear to love.
 I could say a lot more about this, but that would be going too far here.
 If you’re interested, I can recommend some books or tell you more about it personally.